-Below are 15 vegan thanksgiving main dishes that will be a great addition to your Thanksgiving dinner (note these don’t require a turkey, chicken, or duck, … or a combination of all three in one).
+Below are 15 vegan thanksgiving main dishes that will be a great addition to your Thanksgiving dinner.

-With pumpkin spice everything available and October fast approaching, as Canadians we are gearing up for Thanksgiving on Monday October 9th.
 Thanksgiving is the perfect opportunity to reflect and be around family, friends, and food!
 Here at Abbey’s Kitchen we wanted to celebrate Thanksgiving by compiling 15 of the best vegan thanksgiving main dishes to serve this holiday season.
-Even if you’re not vegan, introducing a variety of plant-based food options that can accommodate many of your loved one’s diet and lifestyle choices can also be the perfect and healthy addition to a delicious plate.
-I know I am giving thanks to fresh fall produce and products that are available in Canada, and thanks to the amazing food bloggers listed below who shared their vegan thanksgiving main dishes with us to help us create more memories at the dinner table!
+Even if you’re not vegan, introducing a variety of plant-based food options that can accommodate many of your loved one’s diet.
+I know I am giving thanks to fresh fall produce and products that are available in Canada.
+Also I want to give thanks to the amazing food bloggers listed below who shared their vegan thanksgiving main dishes with us.

 15 Vegan Thanksgiving Main Dishes